Myanmar grinds to a halt as hundreds of thousands strike against military coup

 Protesters chose Feb.
 22 because of the date’s numerical similarity to the student-led uprising against military rule known as “8.8.88” that took place 33 years ago.

-By daybreak on Monday in Yangon, Myanmar’s largest city, authorities had erected barricades and fortified streets with tanks and convoys of military vehicles to stop protesters from marching to the city center.
-Demonstrators simply moved barricades out of the way, or protested in front of them.
+By daybreak in Yangon, Myanmar’s largest city, authorities had erected barricades and fortified streets with tanks and convoys of military vehicles to stop protesters from marching to the city center.
+Demonstrators simply moved barriers out of the way, or protested in front of them.
 Convenience stores, markets and other essential businesses were shuttered, replaced instead by throngs of people carrying signs disavowing the coup and calling for Suu Kyi’s release.

 Similar scenes unfolded across the country; in Pathein, the riverside capital of the Ayeyarwady region, in Mandalay, where two protesters were killed last week, and even in Naypyidaw, the purpose-built capital whose urban layout was designed to thwart mass demonstrations.

 In Hpa-an, the capital of Kayin state, Nai Hongsar, a 38-year-old resident, was among those who joined the strike.
-About 90 percent of businesses in his city were closed, he said, undeterred by the junta’s efforts to threaten and intimidate workers into heading back to their offices.
+About 90 percent of businesses in the city were closed, he said, undeterred by the junta’s efforts to intimidate workers into heading back to their offices.

 “Every bank is shut down,” he said.
 “The system is not working … it is breaking down already.”